House Bill No. 435

 (c) delivering the animal to a licensed veterinarian for surgery prior to releasing the animal to the adopting person.

+NEW SECTION.
 Section 4.
 Codification instruction.
 [Sections 1 through 3] are intended to be codified as an integral part of Title 7, chapter 23, and the provisions of Title 7, chapter 23, apply to [sections 1 through 3].